New Jersey Sports Betting & Online Gambling: What's Legal in 2026?

 New Jersey Gambling History & Legislative Timeline

 New Jersey has consistently been at the forefront of gambling expansion in the United States.
 From the legalization of Atlantic City casinos in 1976 to the Supreme Court victory that unlocked sports wagering nationwide, the state's legislative history reads like a masterclass in regulatory courage.
-Understanding this timeline is essential context for anyone navigating the current New Jersey betting landscape.

 | Year | Event | Impact |